 There was one crook that tried to steal a cereal box with a diamond in it from the girls.
 All of his attempts to steal from them were complete failures.

 Then there was that criminal that tried to steal from the Powerpuff Girls home.
 It went about as well as you would expect.
+At the end of the episode, he's intending to rob Mojo Jojo's house.

 The Mooninites from Aqua Teen Hunger Force once stole their uncle's "check from the government for being crazy" so they can cash it on Earth and go on a shopping spree... except the "check" was actually a payment bill for home care which emits radiation when it's overdue, and it's two months overdue.
 When this is revealed, Err claims that kept telling Ignignokt that the check was actually a bill on the way down to Earth, Err thought Ignignokt knew something about the bill he didn't.